hudasaleh97188/AI-Agents/README.md

 # AI-Agents

-**AI-Agents** is a collection of my use cases demonstrating the application of agentic frameworks in various domains.
-The project leverages Python and Streamlit to create interactive applications that showcase the capabilities of AI agents in different scenarios.
+**AI-Agents** is a collection of use cases demonstrating the application of agentic frameworks across various domains.
+The project leverages libraries such as CrewAI, LangChain, Pydantic AI, Streamlit, and others to create interactive applications that showcase the capabilities of AI agents in different scenarios.

 ## 📁 Use Cases Overview

 **DeepCallAnalysis:** Analyzes call data to extract meaningful insights using AI agents.
 **Health:** Applies agentic frameworks to health-related data for predictive analysis and recommendations.